awslabs/aws-cloudfront-extensions/docs/deploy/_index.en.md

 weight: 30
 ---

-Lambda functions can be used to change CloudFront requests and responses at the following points:
+Lambda@Edge functions can be used to change CloudFront requests and responses at the following points:

 - After CloudFront receives a request from a viewer (viewer request)
 - Before CloudFront forwards the request to the origin (origin request)